cybrota/recaller/README.md

 ### 📁 Filesystem Search
 - **Multi-Directory Indexing**: Index multiple directories simultaneously for comprehensive file search
+- **Auto Re-indexing**: Automatically discovers new files when launching the search UI
 - **Smart File Ranking**: Files ranked by access frequency and recency
 - **Filter Toggle**: Instantly switch between showing all files, directories only, or files only
 - **Fast Search**: Blazing-fast search through indexed files and directories